Swinburne University of Technology

 What will you study

-To qualify for the award of Graduate Certificate of Marketing, you must complete 50 credit points comprising four core units of study.
+To qualify for the award of Graduate Certificate of Marketing, students must complete 50 credit points comprising four core units of study.

 - Opportunity Discovery, Creativity and Design